nTopology Closes $40M Funding Round to Enhance 3D Printing Software

 The nTop Platform is built on three main tenets, the first of which is a reliable modeling engine that was built specifically for applications in mechanical engineering.
 This results in fast, complex, unbreakable geometry that “overcomes the inherent limitations of traditional modeling” while the design file size small.
 The platform also provides control over spatial shape variations, which opens up many more design possibilities, as well as reusable workflows that merge with both built-in and user-created capabilities that engineering teams can deploy and reuse.

 nTopology asserts that it doesn’t make assumptions about other companies’ manufacturing processes, and instead provides the necessary tools that allow them to easily adapt the powerful nTop Platform to their individual workflows and help eliminate daily design bottlenecks.
+See also: The Current State of Metal 3D Printing in 2020.
 By closing this latest round of Series C funding, the company will be able to make its advanced engineering software accessible to those who need it.

 (Source/Images: nTopology)